Recently Viewed:Entertainment on Oahu Entertainment on Oahu

 In hotels and resorts around Oahu, you can listen to live music from some of Hawaii’s musical legends.
 The Neil S. Blaisdell Arena and Concert Hall features national touring bands, shows and sporting events.
 In Waikiki, take a stroll to the Kapiolani Bandstand or the Waikiki Shell in Kapiolani Park to see live cultural performances and events.
 As night falls, you can hear everything from jazz in the Halekulani Hotel's Lewers Lounge to live music at RumFire in the Sheraton Waikiki.
 For adventurous nightlife seekers, head to Downtown Honolulu and Chinatown to discover Oahu’s hottest underground spots for DJs and local bands.

 On Oahu you’ll find no shortage of fun events.
 From hula exhibitions and competitions to multicultural festivals that celebrate the diversity of the islands, you’ll find something to see just about every weekend of the year.

-In Waikiki, on certain weekends, beautiful Kuhio Beach is home to “Sunset on the Beach”, where a movie is projected on a 9-metre screen right on the shores of Queen’s Surf Beach.
+In Waikiki, during certain weekends, beautiful Kuhio Beach is home to “Sunset on the Beach,” where a movie is projected on a 9-metre screen right on the shores of Queen’s Surf Beach.
 And throughout the year you'll discover a variety of cultural festivals and celebrations in Waikiki from the Honolulu Festival to Duke’s Oceanfest.